claraj/JAG_1/Lab 1 Questions.md

 To become a NASA astronaut, you need to be between 58 and 76 inches tall, so you are not too tall to fit in the spaceship, but are tall enough to can reach all the controls.

-You also need to be able to swim at least 75 yards when you make a water landing on return to earth.
+You also need to be able to swim at least 75 yards if case you need to make a water landing on return to earth.

 Write a program to ask the user questions about their height and swimming ability, and then use conditional statements to determine if they have potential as a NASA astronaut.